jacknugent/pulse-tracker-server/README.md

 ## Configuration

-To run this application, you need to request API key from the [GRTC](http://new.grtcbustracker.com/bustime/updateDeveloper.jsp).
+To run this application, you need to get an API key by making an account on [GRTC](http://new.grtcbustracker.com/bustime/home.jsp) and requesting for one under `My API`.
 Once you have it, add it to a `.env` file, something like:

 `GRTC_KEY=<your key>`